raspberrypilearning/getting-started-with-node-red/worksheet.md

 The *delay* block allows you to wait for a given number of seconds.

 For both blocks, you can drag them in as you did before, and double click on them to change their configuration.
-Don't forget that you can link a block to more than one other block, for example the "Start" node below is linked to both the *Red LED* and the *delay 5 seconds* nodes.
+Don't forget that you can link a block to more than one other block, for example the "Start" node below is linked to both the "Red LED" and the "delay 5 s" nodes.
 Use this example to get you started:

   ![Traffic lights help](images/traffic-lights.png)